puzumaki/web-manifesto/README.md

 ## Driving Principles

 ### Mindful Design
 Simply be aware, realize we are not our users, and recognize when we base decisions on assumptions.
+Be incredibly intentional.

 ### Inclusive Design
 The content is written and designed for everyone regardless of gender, sexual orientation, and emotional state.